 Date: 26 July, 2021

 Luxembourg saw EU’s second-lowest decline in working hours when disease put millions on furlough, Eurostat says.
 Workers in Luxembourg kept on producing last year even as businesses around the European Union shut down suddenly and put staff on furlough due to the pandemic, the EU statistics agency Eurostat said.
 Only workers in the Netherlands saw less of a cut in their hours last year, Eurostat said on Friday.
 Luxembourg tied with Finland and Denmark in seeing a 4% decline in hours worked while employees in the Netherlands saw a 3% fall.
-People across the EU spent an average 12% fewer hours at work in 2020 as workers went on partial unemployment or took special leave, such as to look after children who had to stay off school.
-The sharpest declines were in Greece and Spain, where people worked 20% less on average than usual last year.

 From UK Law Gazette: